CAM - Culinary Arts Management (CAM)

 CAM 333.
 Garde Manger.
 (3 Credits)

 This course is designed to teach students the techniques used in Garde Manger, to include preparing and presenting cold foods, Hors d'Oeuvres, canapes, salads, dressings for buffet, a la carte as well as for culinary showpieces.
+Prerequisites: CAM 241, CAM 242, and CAM 112.

 Course Fees: $60

 CAM 335.
-Event Planning.
+Event Planning & Management.
 (3 Credits)

 This course covers all aspects of event planning and catering, such as acquiring, implementing, and monitoring all the products, systems, purveyors, processes, and services needed to organize events successfully.
-It includes instructions on various types of events form weddings and personal events to corporate conferences and large festivals.
+It includes instructions on various types of events from weddings and personal events to corporate conferences and large festivals.

 Course Fees: $60